Encyclopedia

 Dolichosuchus

-“`html Dolichosuchus: Profile of a Mysterious Triassic Reptile Dolichosuchus Dolichosuchus (DOH-lick-oh-SOOK-us; “long crocodile”) is a genus of archosaur known from the Late Triassic period, specifically the Norian age, around 216 to 208 million years ago.
+Dolichosuchus: Profile of a Mysterious Triassic Reptile Dolichosuchus Dolichosuchus (DOH-lick-oh-SOOK-us; “long crocodile”) is a genus of archosaur known from the Late Triassic period, specifically the Norian age, around 216 to 208 million years ago.
 Its fossils were discovered in the Löwenstein Formation of Germany.
-The name Dolichosuchus is derived from Greek, meaning “long crocodile,”
+The name Dolichosuchus is derived from Greek, meaning “long crocodile,” though

 Dolichosuchus Read Post »